THERAAB/nix-homelab/README.md

 ## Installation

-Note that it's probably a bad idea for you to try to build this if you're not me for two reasons:
+Note that it's probably a bad idea for you to try to build this if you're not me for 3 reasons:
 - You probably don't have my hardware
 - You probably don't have my sops keys (shoutout to my FBI agent!)
+- You likely won't have same IPs and network setup

 ### Download NixOS
 - Grab the GNOME installer from the [NixOS Downloads Page](https://nixos.org/download.html#nix-install-linux)